 Having a consistent schedule will go a long way in helping you create a following that is loyal to your content — customers who keep tabs on your platform to make sure they don’t miss out on new uploads.

 You don’t have to get it right from day one, though.
-You can gradually work on a schedule to help you achieve consistent publishing times.
+You can gradually work on a schedule to help you achieve consistent publishing times like with your blog.

 There’s a high chance of attracting new listeners, too with this podcast marketing tip.Having a consistent schedule will go a long way in helping you create a following that is loyal to your content. #podcastingtips Click To Tweet